DanielJHV/sudoku/README.md

 # Sudoku

-Sudoku game created with HTML, CSS and JS.
+Sudoku game created with HTML, CSS and TypeScript.